 Click and zoom in on these photos to get an idea about how vast their novelty selection is.

 So, in 7 years, what has changed?
-Obviously the location and the exterior of the building has changed, and inside many of the attractions have been altered in some transformative but amusing way.
-Otherwise, it’s the same store, packed with goodies and awesomely helpful employees (who, even though I arrived close to closing time, they didn’t chase me out the door — which I really appreciate).
+Obviously, the location and the exterior of the building have changed, and inside many of the attractions have been altered in some transformative but amusing way.
+Otherwise, it’s the same store, packed with goodies and awesomely helpful employees (who, even though I arrived close to closing time, didn’t chase me out the door — which I really appreciate).

 Cap’t Archie the Fortune Teller, once clearly a boat captain, now appears to be on his day off, enjoying a meal at a diner:

 The Devil Head has gained some blond locks, X’s for eyes, and a veil of sorts: